 In order to use JDOM parser, you should have jdom.jar in your application's classpath.
 Download jdom-2.0.5.zip.

-You need to know a lot about the structure of a document
+You need to know a lot about the structure of an XML document.

-You need to move parts of the document around (you might want to sort certain elements, for example)
+You need to move parts of an XMl document around (you might want to sort certain elements, for example).

-You need to use the information in the document more than once
+You need to use the information in an XML document more than once.

-JDOM gives java developers flexibility and easy maintainablity of xml parsing code.
-It is light weight and quick API.
+JDOM provides Java developers the flexibility and easy maintainablity of XML parsing code.
+It is a lightweight and quick API.

-The JDOM defines several Java classes.
-Here are the most common classes:
+JDOM defines several Java classes.
+Here are the most common classes −

-Document - Represents the entire XML document.
+Document − Represents an entire XML document.
 A Document object is often referred to as a DOM tree.

-When you are working with the JDOM, there are several methods you'll use often:
+When you are working with JDOM, there are several methods you'll use often −